gitkraken/vscode-gitlens/walkthroughs/plus/rich-integrations.md

-## Rich Integrations for Self-Hosted Providers
+## Rich Self-Hosted Git Integrations

 GitLens+ users with a paid plan can access rich integrations for self-hosted providers.